matte-schwartz/steamos-manager/README.md

 always provide full support for the SteamOS Manager interface version available in the Stable release of SteamOS.

+Another pitfall is that while most of the properties do signal when they are changed by SteamOS Manager itself, several of these properties can also change out from under SteamOS Manager if something on the system bypasses it.
+While this should never be the case if the user doesn't prod at the underlying system manually, it's something that interface users should be aware of.

 ## Implementation details

 SteamOS Manager is compromised of two daemons: one runs as the logged in user